Kim Haynie

 Want the real thing on your drum tracks?
 Are you a group or songwriter who can't find a drummer in time to meet your project deadline?
 Interested in improving your guitar or bass tracks?
 Need better sounds on your vocal or keyboard tracks or maybe a vintage keyboard sound?
 You're in the right place.
 Designed and delivered to fit your songs.

 Full service studio built for remote collaboration (video conferencing/audio conferencing) Can provide multi track drums or 2 track stereo mix.
-I can provide full service re-amping of guitar and bass tracks as well using a huge array of guitar modeling hardware and effects.
-Keyboards needing a different sound or sonic improvements are done using the Kontakt/Native Instrument platform with a large variety of virtual instruments and samples.
+I can provide full service re-amping of guitar and bass tracks using a huge array of guitar modeling hardware and effects.
+Keyboards that need a different sound or sonic improvements are upgraded using the Kontakt/Native Instrument and Arturia platform of virtual instruments and samples.

-I also offer and provide full band mixes and mastering services using tools by Neve, SSL, Universal Audio, Summit Audio, Tube Tech as well as digital versions of the equipment used at Abbey Road and Ocean Way Studios.
+I also offer full band mixes and mastering services using tools by Neve, SSL, Universal Audio, Summit Audio, Tube Tech as well as digital versions of the tracking rooms at Abbey Road, Ocean Way, Sound City and Sunset Sound.

 Tell me about your project and how I can help, through the 'Contact' button above.